Kuadrant/docs.kuadrant.io/docs/getting-started-single-cluster.md

 ```bash
 curl "https://raw.githubusercontent.com/kuadrant/kuadrant-operator/${KUADRANT_REF}/hack/quickstart-setup.sh" | bash
 ```
 This will setup a single kind cluster, install Istio and install Kuadrant.
 Once this completes you should be able to move on to using the various policy apis offered by Kuadrant.
-To use `project sail` to install istio, ensure you set the  `ISTIO_INSTALL_SAIL=true` env var before executing the quick start.

 ### What's Next